 Readmission and reinstatement

 Former degree-seeking Roosevelt students who have not been enrolled for three consecutive semesters (excluding summer) must submit an application for readmission to the Office of Admission.
-Readmission is assured for students who were in good standing when last enrolled at Roosevelt.
-Students who have attended another college or university since last attending Roosevelt or who have not attended Roosevelt within the past five calendar years must submit an application for readmission and official transcripts from all institutions attended to the Office of Admission.
+Students who have attended another college or university since last attending Roosevelt must submit an application for readmission, and official transcripts from all institutions attended to the Office of Admission.

 Transfer credit is accepted from regionally accredited colleges and universities.
 Detailed information is available in the Transfer Credit Policy, found on the university's web site.